|✍️ Editor's take: We don't recommend Sold.com. The company makes misleading claims, has poor customer service, and doesn't save you money.|

 Her Sold.com Concierge repeatedly pushed her to accept a "free home consultation" — in other words, an in-person interview with a real estate agent.
 Because this was during the height of the Covid-19 pandemic, our mystery shopper told the Sold.com Concierge that she didn’t feel comfortable with an in-person meeting.

 The Concierge said the meetings would not go ahead, but then our mystery shopper received meeting invitations with two agents anyway.
-She called the Concierge, who again assured her that the meetings had been cancelled.
+She called the Concierge, who again assured her that the meetings had been canceled.
 But the next day, the two agents called our mystery shopper to ask about visiting her in-person.

 It turns out the Concierge never canceled the meetings despite saying repeatedly that they had!